ojobatcreative/AirBnB_clone/README.md

   - manage (create, update, destroy, etc) objects via a console / command interpreter
   - store and persist objects to a file (JSON file)

-The first piece is to manipulate a powerful storage system.
-This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
-This means: from your console code (the command interpreter itself) and from the front-end and RestAPI you will build later, you won’t have to pay attention (take care) of how your objects are stored.
+Using a strong storage system is the first step.
+We will be able to abstract from "My object" and "How they are stored and persisted" thanks to this storage engine.
+This implies that you won't have to worry about how your objects are stored from your console code (the command interpreter itself), from the front-end you will create later, or from the RestAPI.

 This abstraction will also allow you to change the type of storage easily without updating all of your codebase.